auggernaut/ttrpg-ai/README.md

 ## Overview

 This repository contains the content generation scripts and utilities used to create and maintain resources for [ttrpg-games.com](https://ttrpg-games.com).
-These tools help automate the creation of game content, random generators, and other TTRPG resources.
+These tools help automate the creation of game descriptions, categories, related games blurbs, and other TTRPG resources.

 ## Features

-- Content generation scripts
+- Type a name of a game, it will generate a description, a list of related games, descriptions about why the games are related, which predefined categories it fits into, and a list of possible categories to add to the game.
-- Random table generators
+- Updates game if it already exists in the database
-- Data processing utilities
+- Option to update all game rows
-- Resource compilation tools
+- Option to update only a single column

 ## Getting Started